What are the most common questions?

 - You can also select this £30 Bundle at the checkout.

-- For positive Ureaplasma results, your Referral is automatically transferred to the Doctor for processing.
-You will be contacted by email or telephone if the Doctor has any questions.
-If approved, your Online Digital prescription will be automatically emailed within 1 day of you completing the questionnaire, and you can take it to your nearest Pharmacy.
+- Your Referral is promptly transferred to the Doctor for processing if the results are positive.
+You will be contacted by email or telephone if the doctor has any queries.
+Your Online Digital prescription will be automatically emailed to you within one day of completing the questionnaire, and you will be able to take it to your nearest pharmacy if it is approved.

 Technology Method: